Ontario real estate changes over the last while have created new challenges for both renters and landlords.

 Liability insurance for landlords

 Landlord liability insurance is part of a policy that helps protect property owners in the event someone is injured on their property.
+While prevention is key to help landlords keep their rental property safe, liability insurance is a crucial layer of protection.

 If the owner is found to be responsible or that their negligence contributed to the injury (i.e. a tenant slips and falls on an icy walkway which is the property owner’s job to maintain), liability insurance can kick in to cover the person’s medical bills and also any legal costs associated with the accident.